countable-web/open-source-corporation/hr/BACK_END_POSTING.md

 You should have a portfolio that demonstrates most if not all of:

-1. Node.JS, experience with npm, writing tests, debugging.
+1. Node.JS (Experience with NPM/Yarn, writing tests, debugging)
 2. Python (Django and Flask)
 3. Linux
 4. Docker